 Click OK and SwordSearcher will scan the files to integrate them into the Bible panel.

-If you are using the AMG Publishers' KJV audio Bible (as mentioned above), SwordSearcher will offer verse-level synchronization and playback.
+If you are using the Hendrickson or AMG Scourby Audio Bible (as mentioned above), SwordSearcher will provide verse-level synchronization and playback.
 If you are using a different audio file set, you will have chapter-level playback only.
 This verse-level support simply means that you can play back individual verses and have verses highlighted during audio playback.

 The Configure Bible Audio dialog offers several options:

 Link Audio Files is explained above and can be used at any time to set up audio file links.
 If you ever move the files to a new location or decide to use a different audio Bible, you will need to click this to re-link the audio in SwordSearcher.